cavo789/vscode_tips/070-extensions/core/highlight/readme.md

-# Colouring of source codes according to the language {#extensions-highlight}
+# Coloring of source codes according to the language {#extensions-highlight}